narora138/narora138/README.md

 You can click the Preview link to take a look at your changes.
 --->

-I'm a Comp Sci student at the University of Minnesota,
+I'm a Comp Sci student at the University of Minnesota.

 I am excited to use my experience, knowledge, and great work ethic to solve problems by devising new and creative solutions in a full time position.